-Connection Strings [wd_adonet]
+Connection Strings in ADO.NET

 The .NET Framework 2.0 introduced new capabilities for working with connection strings, including the introduction of new keywords to the connection string builder classes, which facilitate creating valid connection strings at run time.